REG 10.05.06 - Facilities and Administrative Costs

 The University's F&A Cost Rate structure is federally negotiated.
 The rate structure is based on F&A costs incurred at the University level and at the College/School/Departments/Units.
 The current rates and rate components can be found at http://www.ncsu.edu/cng/fac/index.php.

 Allocations and use of F&A cost reimbursement funds will follow University and College/School/Unit level contributions to the overall F&A rate, insofar as possible.
-The Vice Chancellor for Research, Outreach and Extension, in consultation with the Vice Chancellor for Finance and Business, recommends an annual F&A cost budget to the Chancellor for approval.
+The Vice Chancellor for Research, Outreach and Extension, in consultation with the Vice Chancellor for Finance and Administration, recommends an annual F&A cost budget to the Chancellor for approval.

 University policy permits Dean's level approval of proposals for non-federally funded sponsored awards not exceeding a specified funding value of $50,000.
 All awards are required to be reported to and reviewed by the Vice Chancellor for Research, Innovation and Economic Development.
 All awards in this category will be assessed an F&A rate of 15% of the total direct cost.
 This fee is a portion of University level F&A costs and will not be included in the pro rata share allocated annually to the Colleges.
 Proposals to federal and flow through agencies will follow normal University procedures.